 Fascist propaganda poster, Italy, circa 1943.
 From the US Holocaust Memorial Museum collection

-[Note: This article was first published on the eve of the Iowa caucus.]
+[Note: This article was originally published on the eve of the 2020 Iowa caucus.]
 As Iowa’s Democratic caucuses approach, polls show that Sen. Bernie Sanders (I-Vt.) is gaining traction.
 Sanders evokes strong reactions from all sides.
 Supporters see the Jewish democratic socialist as an unapologetic straight shooter who takes uncompromising stands against structural inequality.
 Detractors criticize his socialist ideology itself or paint Sanders as free-spending and fuzzy on details.